zwang1995/Aspen-Plus-Automation/README.md

 # Python Automates Aspen Plus for Process Simulation

-This repository introduces the use of python scripts to automate Aspen Plus process simulation.
+This repository introduces the use of python scripts to automate Aspen Plus for process simulation.

 **Manipulate the INPUT:**
-- [x] **chemical compound**: replace the chemical compound (e.g., the solvent in extractive distillation)
 - [x] **stream variable**: modify the flow rate, temperature, etc.
 - [x] **block variable**: modify the operating pressure, total number of stages, reflux ratio, etc.